abhishek-joshi-innovito/OTP_AUTO_READ/README.md

 In order to detect the message, SMS message must include a hash(11 character) that identifies your app.
 This hash can be obtained by using the getHash() method. message structure should be like this and be no longer than 140 bytes ->

-Your otp is 1234 for exampleApp. ebcdfxaseza
+Your OTP is 4267 for exampleApp. eRUQmcCmqjQ

 To generate hash string using app's keystore and alias use this link https://developers.google.com/identity/sms-retriever/verify